Mudpuppy12/ares-renown-plugin/README.md

 Set this to "false", if you don't want renown to be visible to other players.
 Default is "true".

 #### web_renown_total_fields
 These entries are listed in the renown management route and can be configured here.
+Use {} if you are not usings house or rankings.

 ### Optional: Replace 'renown' with another expression
 Maybe the expression 'renown' doesn't quite fit what you need for your game.
 For example, 'glory' might be a better choice, or something else entirely.